 Throughout the programme we invite several guest speakers from industry.
 That way students will get a good impression of the various possibilities ranging from developing speech recognizer, synthetic voices, automatic detection of pathologies from speech, the use of voice technology in robotica and/or dialogue systems, etc. The voice technology industry is a fast-growing market which provides lots of opportunities for graduates.

-The MSc.
-Voice Technology is embodied in the “Culture, Language and Technology” research department.
-Which consists of an international, multidisciplinary team of PhD's and postdoctoral researchers working on topics as diverse as voice-based disease recognition, multilingualism and the brain, voice synthesis for under-resourced languages, multilingual ethnography, and more.
+The MSc Speech Technology is housed within the “Language, Technology and Culture” research department, an international, multidisciplinary team of PhD and postdoctoral researchers tackling cutting-edge topics like voice-based disease recognition, multilingualism and the brain, voice synthesis for under-resourced languages, and more.